sk8erboi17/AsynchronousPipelines/README.md

 -   **`Http` Interface**: By implementing this interface, `GetUsersFromWebServer` requires a method `request()` to be defined, which returns an `HttpRequest`.

 -   **`request()`**: This method utilizes `HttpBuilder`, a builder pattern to construct an HTTP request.
 The builder is configured to perform a GET operation to the URI `http://localhost:8080/api/users`.
-This URI suggests that the request is intended to fetch user data from a web server running locally on port `8080`.
+This URI is for the request is intended to fetch user data from a web server running locally on port `8080`.

 -   **`HttpBuilder`**: This class is designed to simplify the creation of HTTP requests.
 The builder pattern used here allows for fluent and readable code.